mallsatvik/YEETCODE-Autogen-DSA-Solver/README.md

-📘 YEETCODE – Agentic DSA Solver
+YEETCODE – Agentic DSA Solver

 YEETCODE is an AI-powered Data Structures & Algorithms problem solver built with:

-🤖 Microsoft Autogen (multi-agent orchestration)
+Microsoft Autogen (multi-agent orchestration)

-🦙 Ollama Mistral (local LLM backend)
+Ollama Mistral (local LLM backend)

-🐳 Docker (safe sandbox for code execution)
+Docker (safe sandbox for code execution)

-🖥️ Streamlit (interactive UI)
+Streamlit (interactive UI)

 YEETCODE can:

-Take a DSA problem statement (input by user).
+Take a DSA problem statement as input.

-Use an AI Problem Solver agent (Mistral) to:
+Use an AI Problem Solver agent (powered by Mistral) to:

 Plan a solution

-Write Python code + test cases
+Write Python code and test cases

 Ask the Code Executor agent to run the code in Docker

 Save the solution to a .py file

-Stop automatically once the task is done.
+End the loop automatically once the task is complete.

-🚀 Demo (example run)
+Example Run
 user : Write a Python code to reverse a linked list.
 DSA_Problem_Solver_Agent :
 Plan: I will implement a LinkedList class with a reverse method.